zyune/binance-tutorials/README.md

 # binance-tutorials
 Real-Time Candlestick Charts and Crypto Trading Bot using Binance API and Websockets

-This source code is explained and demonstrated in my YouTube channel:
+This source code is explained and demonstrated in Larry's YouTube channel:

 https://youtube.com/parttimelarry